mongodb/mongo-csharp-driver/Docs/reference/content/reference/bson/mapping/index.md

 #### Enums

-Another case that deserves mention is enumerations.
-Enumerations are, by default, represented as their base value.
+Another case that deserves mention is enums.
+Enums are, by default, represented as their underlying value.
 In other words, a plain enum will be represented as an integer value.
 However, it is possible to instruct the driver to represent an enum as a string.

 ```csharp
 public enum Color